green-ecolution/Soil-Moisture-Sensor-Node/Documentation/V1-System-Description.md

 - **Function**: Measures soil water tension (in kPa).
 - **Why Watermark 200SS?**
     - The Watermark 200SS sensors were selected based on recommendations from arboriculture professors and industry experts, including TreeSense and ARBOR revital.
-    - **Proven Technology**: These sensors are widely used in both industrial and scientific applications, demonstrating reliability and accuracy.
+    - **Proven Technology**: These sensors are widely used in both industrial and scientific applications, demonstrating reliability and accuracy.[1][2]
     - **Robustness**: Suitable for various soil types and conditions.
     - **Long-Term Stability**: Delivers consistent results over many years.
 - **Application**: Three Watermark sensors are attached to the rod, measuring soil water tension at depths of 30 cm, 60 cm, and 90 cm.